-Blis-ta, a new audio drama by Sonya Hale, premieres online this spring.
+Blis-ta, a new audio drama by Sonya Hale.

 Kat and Cherry meet on the streets.
 Kat is wily, funny, and fierce; Cherry is a lost dreamer.
 Blis-ta is the story of their adventures to survive as homeless girls and the transformative power of friendship.